TehShrike/pickering-majority-text-revelation/revelation.md

 A great sign appeared in the sky: a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars.
 And being pregnant she was crying out in labor, being in great pain to give birth.

-And another sign appeared in the sky: wow, a dragon, huge, fiery red, having seven heads and ten horns, with seven diadems on his heads.
+And another sign appeared in the sky: behold, a dragon, huge, fiery red, having seven heads and ten horns, with seven diadems on his heads.
 And its tail grabbed a third of the stars of heaven and threw them to the earth.

 And the dragon stood before the woman who was about to give birth in order to devour her Child as soon as she gave birth.
-And she bore a Son, a male, who would shepherd all the nations with a rod of iron.
+And she bore a Son, a male, who was about to shepherd all the nations with a rod of iron.
 And her Child was snatched up to God, even to His throne.

 And the woman fled into the wilderness to where she has a place prepared by God, so that they may nourish her there one thousand two hundred and sixty days.